How to Succeed in Clinical Rotations for Medical Students

-9. Behaving Inappropriately in Hospital Setting
+9. Behaving Inappropriately in a Hospital Setting

-The hospital is full of people who feel sick, scared, worried and helpless.
+The hospital is full of people who feel sick, scared, worried, and helpless.
 It’s imperative that you always remember this and treat patients with compassion and empathy.

 Act and behave in a manner that is appropriate for your healthcare profession and environment.
 Just remember to treat patients and healthcare professionals, in the same manner, you want to be treated.

 Everyone at the hospital is busy, including yourself.
 At times, you may even be busier than your fellow med students, leaving you more worn or frustrated.
 However, it’s important to make sure you never complain about it, as this is all part of your training to become a doctor.

 You may become tired due to the long hours you must put in as a medical student.
 But that comes with the territory.
 Never complain about being too tired, bored, or too busy, as this will earn you a negative reputation.

 If you have any issues you’d like to discuss with senior doctors, it’s a good idea to wait until they check in with you to see how you’re doing.
 Remember, you have many things to deal with during your rotations, such as:

 - Residency applications

 - Shelf exam preparation